 The studies by Kvande et al. (2021) and Ferguson et al. (2023) explore the dual role of the nurse and the researcher.
-Kvande highlights the ethical dilemmas observed in intensive care units where emotional proximity makes it difficult for the researcher to maintain impartiality (Kvande et al., 2021).
-Ferguson recommends providing protected time for research as part of the SPHERE model to limit these role conflicts (Johnson et al., 2023).
+Kvande highlights the ethical dilemmas observed in intensive care units where emotional proximity makes it difficult for the researcher to maintain impartiality (9).
+Ferguson recommends providing protected time for research as part of the SPHERE model to limit these role conflicts (13).